DryDish/result-script/README.md

 Rust manages error handling with Results and i wanted to mimic this behavior.

-I also wanted the types to be preserved when wrapped and unwraped, and so I set out to create this project.
+I also wanted the types to be preserved when wrapped and unwrapped, and so I set out to create this project.

 The main goal of this project was to achieve as much feature parity with Rust's